-1 approval of, any assignment or transfer of a wholesaler's 2 business, shall pay the wholesaler reasonable compensation for the diminished value of the wholesaler's business, including 3 any ancillary business which has been negatively affected by the act of the supplier.
-The value of the wholesaler's 5 business or ancillary business shall include, but not be 6 7 limited to, any good will.
-Provided, however, nothing contained in this act shall give rise to a claim against the supplier or wholesaler by any proposed purchaser of wholesaler's business.
+1 approval of, any assignment or transfer of a wholesaler's 2 business, shall pay the wholesaler reasonable compensation for the diminished value of the wholesaler's business, including 3 4 any ancillary business which has been negatively affected by the act of the supplier.
+The value of the wholesaler's 5 6 business or ancillary business shall include, but not be 7 limited to, any good will.
+Provided, however, nothing contained in this act shall give rise to a claim against the 8 supplier or wholesaler by any proposed purchaser of 9 10 wholesaler's business.

-- (b) Should either party, at any time, determine that mutual agreement on the amount of reasonable compensation cannot be reached, the supplier or the wholesaler may send, by certified mail, return receipt requested, written notice to the other party declaring its intention to proceed with arbitration.
-Arbitration shall proceed only by mutual agreement by both parties. - (c) Not more than 10 business days after the notice to enter into arbitration has been delivered, the other party shall send written notice to the requesting party declaring its intention either to proceed or not to proceed with arbitration.
-Should the other party fail to respond within the 10 business days, it shall be conclusively presumed that the other party shall have agreed to arbitration. - (d) The matter of determining the amount of compensation may, by agreement of the parties, be submitted to a three-member arbitration panel consisting of one representative selected by the supplier but unassociated with the affected supplier; one wholesaler representative selected by the wholesaler but unassociated with the wholesaler; and an impartial arbitrator chosen as provided in this section.
+(b) Should either party, at any time, determine that mutual agreement on the amount of reasonable compensation cannot be reached, the supplier or the wholesaler may send, by certified mail, return receipt requested, written notice to the other party declaring its intention to proceed with arbitration.
+Arbitration shall proceed only by mutual agreement by both parties.

+(c) Not more than 30 business days after the notice 18 to enter into arbitration has been delivered, the other party 19 receiving notice shall send written notice to the requesting 20 21 party declaring its intention either to proceed or not to 22 proceed with arbitration.
+Should the other party receiving 23 notice fail to respond within 30 business days, it shall be conclusively presumed that the other party has agreed to 24 arbitration.
+25

+26 (d) The matter of determining the amount of 27 compensation may, by agreement of the parties, be submitted to

+1 a three-member arbitration panel consisting of one 2 representative selected by the supplier but unassociated with 3 the affected supplier; one wholesaler representative selected 4 by the wholesaler but unassociated with the wholesaler; and an 5 impartial arbitrator chosen as provided in this section.

-- (e) Not more than 10 business days after mutual agreement of both parties has been reached to arbitrate, each party shall designate, in writing, its one arbitrator representative and the party initiating arbitration shall request, in writing, a list of five arbitrators from the American Arbitration Association or its successor and request that the list shall be mailed to each party by certified mail, return receipt requested.
-Not more than 10 business days after the receipt of the list of five choices, the wholesaler arbitrator and the supplier arbitrator shall strike and disqualify up to two names each from the list.
-Should either party fail to respond within 10 business days or should more than one name remain after the strikes, the American Arbitration Association shall make the selection of the impartial arbitrator from the names not stricken from the list. - (f) Not more than 30 days after the final selection of the arbitration panel is made, the arbitration panel shall convene to decide the dispute.
-The panel shall conclude the arbitration within 20 days after the arbitration panel convenes and shall render a decision by majority vote of the arbitrators within 20 days from the conclusion of the arbitration.
-The award of the arbitration panel shall be final and binding on the parties as to the amount of compensation for the diminished value.
+6 (e) Not more than 10 business days after mutual 7 agreement of both parties has been reached to arbitrate, each party shall designate, in writing, its one arbitrator 8 representative and the party initiating arbitration shall 9 10 request, in writing, a list of five arbitrators from the 11 American Arbitration Association or its successor and request 12 that the list shall be mailed to each party by certified mail, 13 return receipt requested.
+Not more than 10 business days after 14 the receipt of the list of five choices, the wholesaler 15 arbitrator and the supplier arbitrator shall strike and 16 disgualify up to two names each from the list.
+Should either 17 party fail to respond within 10 business days or should more than one name remain after the strikes, the American 18 Arbitration Association shall make the selection of the 19 impartial arbitrator from the names not stricken from the 20 21 list.

+(f) Not more than 30 days after the final selection of the arbitration panel is made, the arbitration panel shall convene to decide the dispute.
+The panel shall conclude the arbitration within 20 days after the arbitration panel convenes and shall render a decision by majority vote of the arbitrators within 20 days from the conclusion of the 1 arbitration.
+The award of the arbitration panel shall be final 2 and binding on the parties as to the amount of compensation 3 for the diminished value.